WillAbides/release-train/doc/action.md

 ### force-prerelease

-Force all PRs with semver labels to be treated as prerelease.
-Behaves as if the "semver:prerelease" label is present on every PR that has at least one other semver label.
+Force the release to be a prerelease.
+This fails if a PR in the release is labeled as stable.

 Only literal 'true' will be treated as true.